OneManMonkeySquad/transport-cli/readme.md

 # CLI for binary releases and patching 🚢

 CLI tool to distribute (incremental) releases to users.
-Different release streams are supported (via *tags*).
+Different release streams (*tags* - like release, dev, ...) are supported.

 To host the files you need a webserver.
 SFTP is used to upload the files while HTTP is used to download them.